 Armored cruiser "Aurora", 1903

-On April 5, 1904, the Aurora returned to Kronstadt, where it was included in the 2nd Pacific Squadron under the command of Vice Admiral Rozhdestvensky, who was preparing to march on the Far Eastern theater of operations.
-Here, six of the eight main-caliber guns were covered with armored shields - the experience of the battles of the Arthurian squadron showed that fragments of high-explosive Japanese shells literally mow down unprotected personnel.
-In addition, the commander was replaced on the cruiser - he became the captain of the 1st rank E.R.
+On April 5, 1904, the Aurora returned to Kronstadt, where it was included in the 2nd Pacific Squadron under the command of Vice Admiral Rozhestvensky, which was preparing to march to the Far Eastern theater of operations.
+Here, six of the eight main caliber guns were covered with armor shields - the experience of the battles of the Arthurian squadron showed that fragments of high-explosive Japanese shells literally mowed down unprotected personnel.
+In addition, the commander of the cruiser was changed - he became captain 1st rank E.R.
 Egoriev.
-On October 2, 1904, as part of the Aurora squadron, she set off for the second time - to Tsushima.
+On October 2, 1904, as part of the Aurora squadron, it set off for the second time - to Tsushima.

 Admiral Rozhdestvensky was, let's say, an original personality.
-And among the many "quirks" of the admiral was the following - he had a habit of giving the warships entrusted to him nicknames that were very far from examples of belles-lettres.
-So, the cruiser "Admiral Nakhimov" was called the "Idiot", the battleship "Sisoy the Great" - the "Invalid Shelter", and so on.
+And among the many “quirks” of the admiral was the following - he had the habit of giving the warships entrusted to him nicknames that were very far from examples of fine literature.
+Thus, the cruiser "Admiral Nakhimov" was called "Idiot", the battleship "Sisoy the Great" - "Invalid Shelter", and so on.
 The squadron included two ships with female names - the former yacht "Svetlana" and "Aurora".
-The commander nicknamed the first cruiser "The Maid", and the "Aurora" was even awarded the obscene title "Fence Prostitute".
-If only Rozhdestvensky knew what ship he names so disrespectfully!
+The commander nicknamed the first cruiser “The Maid,” and “Aurora” was awarded the completely obscene title “Fence Prostitute.”
+If Rozhdestvensky knew what ship he calls so disrespectfully!

-"Aurora" was in the detachment of cruisers of Rear Admiral Enkvist and during the Tsushima battle conscientiously carried out the order of Rozhdestvensky - she covered the transports.
-This task was clearly beyond the capacity of the four Russian cruisers, against whom first eight, and then sixteen Japanese ones acted.
-They were saved from a heroic death only by the fact that a column of Russian battleships accidentally approached them, driving away the pressing enemy.
+"Aurora" was part of the detachment of cruisers of Rear Admiral Enquist and during the Battle of Tsushima conscientiously carried out Rozhdestvensky's order - it covered the transports.
+This task was clearly beyond the capabilities of four Russian cruisers, against which first eight and then sixteen Japanese cruisers acted.
+They were saved from heroic death only by the fact that a column of Russian battleships accidentally approached them and drove away the advancing enemy.

-In the Battle of Tsushima, the Aurora fired 303 152mm, 1282 75mm and 320 37mm shells at the enemy.
-During the battle, the cruiser received 18 hits from shells of various calibers, but he managed to escape from the encirclement and go to Manila, where he stood disarmed until the end of the war.
+In the Battle of Tsushima, the Aurora fired 303 152 mm, 1282 75 mm and 320 37 mm shells at the enemy.
+During the battle, the cruiser received 18 hits from shells of various calibers, but she managed to escape from the encirclement and go to Manila, where she remained disarmed until the end of the war.

-The cruiser did not distinguish itself with something special in battle - the author of the damage attributed to the Aurora by Soviet sources, which he received japanese cruiser"Izumi", in fact, was the cruiser "Vladimir Monomakh".
-The Aurora itself received about a dozen hits, had a number of injuries and serious losses in people - up to a hundred people were killed and wounded.
-The commander died - his photograph is now exhibited in the museum of the cruiser, framed by a steel sheet pierced by a fragment of a Japanese shell and charred deck planks.
+The cruiser did not distinguish itself in anything special in battle - the author of the damage attributed to the Aurora by Soviet sources that it received Japanese cruiser"Izumi" was actually the cruiser "Vladimir Monomakh".
+The Aurora itself received about a dozen hits, had a number of damage and serious losses in people - up to a hundred people killed and wounded.
+The commander died - his photograph is now on display in the cruiser's museum, framed by a steel plating sheet pierced by shrapnel from a Japanese shell and charred deck planks.

-Cruiser 1st rank "Aurora" on the roads of Manila after the battle of Tsushima, June 1905
+1st rank cruiser "Aurora" on the roadstead of Manila after the Battle of Tsushima, June 1905

-At night, instead of covering the wounded Russian ships from the frenzied mine attacks of the Japanese, the cruisers Oleg, Aurora and Zhemchug broke away from their main forces and headed for the Philippines, where they were interned in Manila.
-However, there is no reason to accuse the crew of the cruiser of cowardice - the responsibility for the flight from the battlefield lay with the bewildered Admiral Enquist.
-Two of these three ships subsequently sank: Zhemchug was sunk in 1914 by the German corsair Emden in Penang, and Oleg was sunk by English torpedo boats in the Gulf of Finland in 1919.
+At night, instead of protecting the wounded Russian ships from the furious mine attacks of the Japanese, the cruisers Oleg, Aurora and Zhemchug broke away from their main forces and headed to the Philippines, where they were interned in Manila.
+However, there is no reason to accuse the cruiser’s crew of cowardice - responsibility for fleeing the battlefield lay with the confused Admiral Enquist.
+Two of these three ships were subsequently lost: the Pearl was sunk in 1914 by the German corsair Emden in Penang, and the Oleg was sunk by English torpedo boats in the Gulf of Finland in 1919.

-The Aurora returned to the Baltic at the beginning of 1906, along with several other ships that had survived the Japanese defeat.
-In 1909-1910, the Aurora, together with the Diana and the Bogatyr, was part of the foreign navigation detachment, specially designed for the practice of midshipmen of the Naval Corps and the Naval Engineering School, as well as students of the Training Team of combatant non-commissioned officers.
+The Aurora returned to the Baltic at the beginning of 1906, along with several other ships that survived the Japanese defeat.
+In 1909-1910, "Aurora", together with "Diana" and "Bogatyr", was part of a detachment of overseas sailing, specially intended for midshipmen of the Naval Corps and the Naval Engineering School, as well as students of the Training Team of Combat Non-Commissioned Officers, to undergo practice.

 Cruiser Aurora".
-Holes in the area of the 75-mm gun No. 7 of the starboard side, June 1905
+Holes in the area of the 75-mm gun No. 7 on the starboard side, June 1905

-The Aurora team did not participate in saving the inhabitants of Messina from the consequences of the 1908 earthquake, but Russian sailors from the Aurora received a medal for this feat from the grateful residents of the city when the cruiser visited this Sicilian port in February 1911.
-And in November 1911, the Aurors took part in the celebrations in Bangkok in honor of the coronation of the Siamese king.
+The Aurora crew did not participate in saving the residents of Messina from the consequences of the 1908 earthquake, but Russian sailors from the Aurora received a medal for this feat from the grateful residents of the city when the cruiser visited this Sicilian port in February 1911.
+And in November 1911, Aurors took part in celebrations in Bangkok in honor of the coronation of the Siamese king.

 In 1910, the cruiser accompanied the imperial yacht to Riga.

-“At the end of the first hour, the Imperial yacht Shtandart, sailing in the wake of the cruiser Aurora, began to slowly approach its mooring place opposite the Tsar’s Quay.
-Exactly at 2 p.m., the Imperial yacht anchored.
-From the warships accompanying the yacht, the sounds of music were heard.
-The city was ringing with bells."
+"At the end of the first hour Imperial yacht The “Standart”, sailing in the wake of the cruiser “Aurora”, began to slowly approach its anchorage opposite the Tsar’s Pier.
+At exactly 2 o'clock in the afternoon the Imperial yacht came to anchor.
+The sounds of music were heard from the military vessels accompanying the yacht.
+Bells were ringing in the city."

-The cruiser underwent its first modernization after the Russo-Japanese War, the second, after which it took on its current appearance, in 1915.
-The artillery armament of the ship was strengthened - the number of 152-mm main-caliber guns was first brought to ten, and then to fourteen.
-Numerous 75-mm artillery was dismantled - the size and survivability of destroyers increased, and three-inch shells no longer posed a serious danger to them.
+The cruiser underwent its first modernization after the Russo-Japanese War, and the second, after which it took on its current appearance, in 1915.
+The ship's artillery armament was strengthened - the number of 152-mm main caliber guns was first increased to ten, and then to fourteen.
+Numerous 75-mm artillery was dismantled - the size and survivability of the destroyers increased, and three-inch shells no longer posed a serious danger to them.

 The cruiser was able to take on board up to 150 mines - mine weapons were widely used in the Baltic and proved their effectiveness.
-And in the winter of 1915-1916, a novelty was installed on the Aurora - anti-aircraft guns.
-But the glorious cruiser might not have survived until the second modernization ...
+And in the winter of 1915-1916, a new product was installed on the Aurora - anti-aircraft guns.
+But the glorious cruiser might not have lived to see the second modernization...

 Armored cruiser "Aurora" in 1916

 The Aurora met the First World War as part of the second brigade of cruisers of the Baltic Fleet (together with Oleg, Bogatyr and Diana).
 The Russian command expected a breakthrough of the powerful German High Seas Fleet into the Gulf of Finland and an attack on Kronstadt and even St. Petersburg.
-To counter this threat, mines were hastily laid, and the Central mine-artillery position was equipped.
-The cruiser was assigned the task of carrying out patrol service at the mouth of the Gulf of Finland in order to timely notify of the appearance of German dreadnoughts.
+To counter this threat, mines were hastily laid and a Central Mine and Artillery Position was set up.
+The cruiser was entrusted with the task of carrying out patrol duty at the mouth of the Gulf of Finland in order to promptly notify of the appearance of German dreadnoughts.

-The cruisers went on patrol in pairs, and at the end of the patrol period, one pair replaced the other.
-The Russian ships achieved their first success already on August 26, when the German light cruiser Magdeburg landed on stones off the island of Odensholm.
-The cruisers Pallada arrived in time (the older sister of the Aurora died in Port Arthur, and this new Pallada was built after the Russo-Japanese War) and the Bogatyr tried to capture the helpless enemy ship.
-Although the Germans managed to blow up their cruiser, Russian divers found secret German ciphers at the accident site, which during the war served both the Russians and the British in good stead.
+The cruisers went out on patrol in pairs, and after the patrol period expired, one pair replaced the other.
+The Russian ships achieved their first success on August 26, when a German ship landed on the rocks near the island of Odensholm. light cruiser"Magdeburg".
+The cruisers "Pallada" (the older sister of the "Aurora" died in Port Arthur, and this new "Pallada" was built after the Russo-Japanese War) and the "Bogatyr" arrived in time and tried to capture the helpless enemy ship.
+Although the Germans managed to blow up their cruiser, at the scene of the accident Russian divers found secret German codes, which served both the Russians and the British well during the war.

-But a new danger awaited Russian ships - since October, German submarines began to operate in the Baltic Sea.
-Anti-submarine defense in the fleets of the whole world was then in its infancy - no one knew how and with what it was possible to hit an invisible enemy hiding under water, and how to avoid his sudden attacks.
-There were no diving shells, let alone depth charges and sonars.
-Surface ships could only rely on the good old ram - after all, they should not take seriously the developed anecdotal instruction, which ordered to cover the sighted periscopes with bags and fold them with sledgehammers.
+But a new danger awaited the Russian ships - in October, German submarines began operating in the Baltic Sea.
+Anti-submarine defense in the fleets of the whole world was then in its infancy - no one knew how and with what it was possible to hit the invisible enemy hiding under water, and how to avoid its surprise attacks.
+There were no traces of diving shells, much less depth charges or sonars.
+Surface ships could only rely on a good old ram - after all, one should not take seriously the anecdotal instructions that were developed, which instructed to cover spotted periscopes with bags and roll them up with sledgehammers.

-On October 11, 1914, at the entrance to the Gulf of Finland, the German submarine "U-26" under the command of Lieutenant Commander von Berkheim discovered two Russian cruisers: the Pallada, which was ending its patrol service, and the Aurora, which had come up to replace it.
-The commander of the German submarine, with German pedantry and scrupulousness, assessed and classified the targets - in all respects, the new armored cruiser was a much more tempting prey than a veteran of the Russian-Japanese war.
+On October 11, 1914, at the entrance to the Gulf of Finland, the German submarine U-26, under the command of Lieutenant-Commander von Berkheim, discovered two Russian cruisers: the Pallada, which was finishing its patrol service, and the Aurora, which had come to replace it.
+The commander of the German submarine, with German pedantry and scrupulousness, assessed and classified the targets - in all respects, the new armored cruiser was a much more tempting prey than a veteran of the Russian-Japanese War.

-A torpedo hit caused a detonation of ammunition magazines on the Pallada, and the cruiser sank along with the entire crew - only a few sailor caps remained on the waves ...
+The torpedo hit caused the detonation of the ammunition magazines on the Pallada, and the cruiser sank along with the entire crew - only a few sailor caps remained on the waves...

-The Aurora turned around and took cover in the skerries.
-And again, you should not blame the Russian sailors for cowardice - as already mentioned, they still did not know how to fight submarines, and the Russian command already knew about the tragedy that happened ten days earlier in the North Sea, where a German boat sank three English armored cruisers at once.
-The Aurora escaped death for the second time - fate clearly kept the cruiser.
+"Aurora" turned around and took refuge in the skerries.
+And again, one should not accuse the Russian sailors of cowardice - as already mentioned, they did not yet know how to fight submarines, and the Russian command already knew about the tragedy that happened ten days earlier in the North Sea, where a German boat sank three English armored cruisers at once.
+"Aurora" escaped destruction for the second time - fate was clearly protecting the cruiser.

-It is not worth dwelling on the role of the Aurora in the events of October 1917 in Petrograd - more than enough has been said about this.
-We only note that the threat to shoot the Winter Palace from the guns of the cruiser was pure bluff.
-The cruiser was under repair, and therefore all the ammunition was unloaded from it in full accordance with the instructions in force.
-And the stamp "Aurora salvo" is purely grammatically incorrect, since a "volley" is simultaneously fired shots from at least two barrels.
+There is no need to dwell too much on the role of the Aurora in the events of October 1917 in Petrograd - more than enough has been said about this.
+Let us only note that the threat to shoot the Winter Palace from the cruiser’s guns was pure bluff.
+The cruiser was undergoing repairs, and therefore all the ammunition was unloaded from it in full accordance with the current instructions.
+And the stamp “Aurora salvo” is purely grammatically incorrect, since a “volley” is simultaneously fired shots from at least two barrels.

-The Aurora did not take part in the civil war and in battles with the English fleet.
-An acute shortage of fuel and other types of supplies led to the fact that the Baltic Fleet was reduced to the size of a bunker - an "active detachment" - consisting of only a few combat units.
-The Aurora was put into reserve, and in the fall of 1918, part of the guns were removed from the cruiser for installation on makeshift gunboats of river and lake flotillas.
+The Aurora did not take part in the civil war or battles with the English fleet.
+An acute shortage of fuel and other supplies led to the fact that the Baltic Fleet was reduced to the size of a bunker - an "active detachment" - consisting of only a few combat units.
+The Aurora was put into reserve, and in the fall of 1918, some of the cruiser’s guns were removed for installation on homemade gunboats of river and lake flotillas.

-At the end of 1922, the Aurora, by the way, the only ship of the old imperial Russian fleet that retained its name given to it at birth, was decided to be restored as a training ship.
-The cruiser was repaired, ten 130-mm guns were installed on it instead of the previous 6-inch guns, two anti-aircraft guns and four machine guns, and on July 18, 1923, the ship entered sea trials.
+At the end of 1922, the Aurora - by the way, the only ship of the old imperial Russian fleet that retained its name given to it at birth - it was decided to restore it as a training ship.
+The cruiser was repaired, ten 130-mm guns were installed on it instead of the previous 6-inch ones, two anti-aircraft guns and four machine guns, and on July 18, 1923 the ship began sea trials.

-Then for ten years - from 1923 to 1933 - the cruiser was engaged in a business already familiar to him: cadets of naval schools were practicing on board.
-The ship made several foreign voyages, participated in the maneuvers of the newly resurgent Baltic Fleet.
-But the years took their toll, and due to the poor condition of the boilers and mechanisms, the Aurora, after another repair in 1933-1935, became a non-self-propelled training base.
+Then, for ten years - from 1923 to 1933 - the cruiser was engaged in a task that was already familiar to him: cadets of naval schools were practicing on board.
+The ship made several overseas voyages and took part in the maneuvers of the newly revived Baltic Fleet.
+But the years took their toll, and due to the poor condition of the boilers and mechanisms, the Aurora, after another repair in 1933-1935, became a non-propelled training base.
 In winter, it was used as a floating base for submarines.

 During the Great Patriotic War, the old cruiser stood in the harbor of Oranienbaum.